Developing and establishing an enrolment scheme

 The goal is to ensure that anyone in a community who might be impacted by an enrolment scheme understands what the implications might mean for them and is kept well informed whenever any aspect of a scheme changes.
 Everyone must have access to up-to-date relevant and factual information when they need it and be aware of the opportunities they have to share their views on a proposed change.

-As outlined in schedule 20, clause 4 of the Act, the Ministry is required to formally consult with:
+As outlined in schedule 20, clause 4 of the Act, we are required to formally consult with:

 1. the board of the school